hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

    $ service ipsec restart
    ```

 1. The `vpnclient.p12` file should then be securely transferred to the VPN client device.
-Next steps:
+Next, follow instructions for your operating system. **Note:** If you specified your server's DNS name in step 1 above, enter the DNS name instead of IP address in the **Server** and **Remote ID** fields.

    #### Windows 7, 8.x and 10